-Nitrux is a Linux distribution that does things very differently than other distributions, or at least to what most people are accustomed to seeing in other Linux distributions, from the desktop workflow to software management and its underpinnings and, ultimately, many of its goals.
+Nitrux is a Linux distribution that does things very differently than other distributions, or at least to what most people are accustomed to seeing in different Linux distributions, from the desktop workflow to software management and its underpinnings and, ultimately, many of its goals.
 As such, many people may need assistance getting to know this distribution, so in today’s tutorial, we will check out how to use NX Desktop.

 After reading this tutorial, we expect users to understand this distribution better and be able to use the default layout in Nitrux more effectively.
 So, let’s begin.